UnknownLab/golang/book-1/docs/Impressions.md

 In chapter 4 author tell you that variable naming very important.
 In chapter 5 you see "i" variables everywhere.

 ## 4. Array, Slice, Map
-seems like slices, arrays and maps have very poor implementation.
+Seems like slices, arrays and maps have very poor implementation.
 Without generics syntax very ugly.

+## 5. Defer functions
+First impression about golang defer functions is that a point of many unexpected errors, not really readable